jy-canucks1/DphiChallenge_DataSprint93_DryBeanClassification/README.md

 Goal : Build ML model and make prediction for the types of beans corresponding to data
 (The prediction should be in a .csv file)

-Result : 92.5% for public test and 	90.0667% for private test(test for ranking)
+Result(ID: waterloocanucks1) - 92.5% for public test and 	90.0667% for private test(test for ranking)

 # Tools